shaolang/blog/content/posts/2021-02-13-tutorial-storybook.js-with-shadow-cljs.md

              :modules {:main {:init-fn acme.core/init}}}}}
 ```

-Line 7 configures a dev-server that listens at port 8080 and serves artifacts
-in `public` directory.
 With all these set up, run `npm run dev` and load
 the page `localhost:8080` in your favorite browser; you should see "Hello,
 World!":